robmarkcole/fire-detection-from-images/README.md

 # fire-detection-from-images
-The purpose of this repo is to demonstrate a fire detection neural net that can be deployed to an edge device, presumed to be connected to a camera that might be in a fixed location or on a roving drone e.g [Ring Always Home Cam](https://blog.ring.com/2020/09/24/introducing-ring-always-home-cam-an-innovative-new-approach-to-always-being-home/)
+The purpose of this repo is to demonstrate a fire detection neural net that can be deployed to an edge device as well as the cloud.
+It is to be connected to a camera that might be in a fixed location or on a roving drone e.g [Ring Always Home Cam](https://blog.ring.com/2020/09/24/introducing-ring-always-home-cam-an-innovative-new-approach-to-always-being-home/)

 ## Motivation and challenges
 Traditional smoke detectors work by [detecting the physical presence of smoke particles](https://www.nfpa.org/Public-Education/Staying-safe/Safety-equipment/Smoke-alarms/Ionization-vs-photoelectric).
 However they are prone to false detections (e.g. from toasters) and do not localise the fire particularly well.
 In these situations a camera solution could complement a traditional detector, in order to improve response times or to provide additional metrics such as the size and location of a fire.
 With the location and nature of the fire identified, an automated intervention may be possible, e.g. via a sprinkler system or drone.
 Also data can be sent to fire services to provide otherwise non-existent situational awareness.
 Particular locations I am interested in are: kitchens & living rooms, garages and outbuildings, and areas where fires might already be present but spreading outside a desired zone e.g. fire pit.